Part 1 Part 2 Part 3 Part 4 Part 5 Part 6

 Ins.
 Orientalis II.4, Herculaneum, August 2021.

-Looking into the cavern, which would have been the site of the playing field of the Palaestra.
+cavern, which would have been the site of the playing field of the Palaestra.
 Photo courtesy of Robert Hanson.

 According to Deiss,